galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 - This tool does not offer the option to use gene symbols as rownames.
   The default Ensembl gene identifiers complicates the interpretation of results later in the workflow.
   The tool should be updated to offer the possibility of using gene symbols.

+Next:

+- print the object using `sce`
+- save the object to a loom file using `LoomExperiment`